 Daria Konshtik was born in Makeyevka, Ukraine in 1985 (former USSR).
-In 1995 she immigrated to Israel.
-Currently lives and works in Tel Aviv.
-Konshtik is a multidisciplinary artist who works with various media including painting, drawing, photography, and video-art - examining topics such as identity, gender, feminism, analytical psychology, childhood and racism.
+In 1995 she immigrated to Israel, currently lives and works in Tel Aviv.
+Konshtik is a multidisciplinary artist who works with various media including painting, drawing, photography, and video-art.

 Traditional symbols, folklore, and cultural customs in Konshtik works are characterized as psychological constructs at the boundary of the conscious and unconscious, between the personal and the collective.